 1. Can you learn how to forget someone who hurt you?

 Every time you are hurt, a little bit of you is broken.
-You patch yourself, determined to win over or change the other person, but with each hit you take you lose a bit more of you.
+You patch yourself, determined to win over or change the other person, but with each hit you take you lose a bit more of yourself.

 The only way to avoid being hurt in a relationship is total acceptance of the other person, and that, I may add, is extremely rare.
 You get hurt because you are human and they hurt you because they are human.